kranzky/megahal/README.md

 Make a selection by typing the number or the name of the menu item:

 1. `cancel`: go back without making a selection
-1. `reset`: clear MegaHAL's brain, resetting to a blank slate
+1. `reset`: clear MegaHAL's brain, restoring it to a blank slate
 1. `brain`: choose from a number of existing personalities (see below)
 1. `train`: give MegaHAL a plain text file to learn from
 1. `load`: load a previously saved brain from a file
 1. `save`: save the current MegaHAL brain to a file
-1. `characters`: make MegaHAL use characters instead of words; this may be better for some languages (such as Chinese)
+1. `chars`: make MegaHAL use characters instead of words; this may be better for some languages (such as Chinese)
 1. `ignore`: prevent MegaHAL from learning from user input; this is good if you want to chat without introducing changes to the brain

 If you select the `brain` menu item above, you'll be presented with a list of